 State Machines are a visual way to connect animations together and define the logic that drives the transitions.
-They allow you to build interactive motion graphics that are ready to be implemented in your product, game, or website.
+They allow you to build interactive motion graphics that are ready to be implemented in your product, app, game, or website.

 State machines create a new level of collaboration between designers and developers, allowing both teams to iterate deep in the development process without the need for a complicated handoff.